zdlopez/zdlopez.github.io/_posts/2014-12-14-first-post.md

 ### The people

-From the staff, to instructurs, to Hackers in Residence, to Cohort 22, and my Cohort 23, everyone is awesome.
+From the staff, to instructurs, to Hackers in Residence, the Seniors, to Cohort 22, and my Cohort 23, everyone is awesome.
 HR did just an amazing job bringing together people who are like-minded about code, collaboration, communication, etc, while also still super varied in background and story.
 It adds a lot of value to have so many interesting people all in one place.
 I am so excited each day to work with these folks.

 On to the next week!